ThinkUpLLC/ThinkUp/docs/source/contribute/developers/modifydb.rst

 **Never edit the build-db\_mysql.sql file by hand.**

 To do so, run the extras/scripts/migratedb script at the command line.
-First you’ll need to create and edit your configuration file.
+First you'll need to create and edit your configuration file.
 Check out the
 `README <http://github.com/ginatrapani/ThinkUp/tree/master/extras/scripts/>`_
 for instructions on how to do that.

-Run ThinkUp’s tests to make sure the database creation script works.
+Run ThinkUp's tests to make sure the database creation script works.
 When you commit your work, make sure you add both the new migration file, and the auto-generated build-db\_mysql.sql file.